 \subsection{Zero temperature}

-We start the discussion of our results by comparing the EoS of purely nucleonic matter, computed using density-dependent (DD) ME2 parameterization of nuclear matter, to the EoS where interacting hyperons are added with couplings taken according to SU(6) quark model, see Fig.~\ref{fig:nucleonic}.
+We start the discussion of our results by comparing the EoS of purely nucleonic matter, computed using DD parametrization of nuclear matter, to the EoS where interacting hyperons are added with couplings taken according to the SU(6) quark model; see Fig.~\ref{fig:nucleonic}.
 The appearance of hyperons, which is triggered by the fact that the cost of having a hyperon heavier than a nucleon is energetically more favorable than a neutron at the top of the Fermi sea, always softens the EoS.
 Because in our search the coupling constants are bound from above by their values in the SU(6) model, these two EoS correspond to the stiffest and softest EoS in our collection.

-Our next step is to explore the impact of the variation of the hyperon--scalar meson coupling on the EoS.
-As explained in the previous Sec.~\ref{sec:4}, we will keep the hyperon--vector meson couplings fixed at the values given by Eqs.~(\ref{rho_couplings}) and (\ref{omega_couplings}) and vary the hyperon--scalar meson coupling constants in the range and manner defined above.
+Our next step is to explore the impact of the variation of the hyperon--scalar-meson coupling on the EoS.
+As explained previously in Sec.~\ref{sec:4}, we keep the hyperon--vector-meson couplings fixed at the values given by Eqs.~(\ref{rho_couplings}) and (\ref{omega_couplings}) and vary the hyperon--scalar-meson coupling constants in the range and manner defined above.